 2 Ways to not get hit by the train in Costa Rica

-The train was such a wonderful way of transport for a country like Costa Rica.
-Costa Rica does not have any heavy industries at all, but for a few agro-industries, so everything is important, which makes the two ports in Costa Rica very important.
+The train was such a wonderful way of transport to a country like Costa Rica.
+Costa Rica does not have any heavy industries at all, but the country exports a lot.

-Coffee and bananas were the main export products and almost everything that is shipped in and out of Costa Rica went through to the ports of Limon (Atlantic) and the port of Caldera (Pacific).
+Coffee and bananas were the main export products. almost everything that is shipped in and out of Costa Rica went through to the ports of Limon (Atlantic) and the port of Caldera (Pacific).
 Before containers became fashionable, everything was transported by train, a situation that has now changed tremendously.

 You can get hit by a train in Costa Rica in two ways:

-1. Do NOT stop on tracks, watch before you make a turn and don’t drive with earplugs so you can hear the train honk.
+1. Do NOT stop on tracks.
+Watch before you make a turn and don’t drive with earplugs.
+Only then you can hear the train honk.

 2. Before you purchase Costa Rica real estate, make sure the property is not invading the railroad tracks and setbacks.
 Check the survey and measure the property.
 If you’re unsure, hire a surveyor.